Image by Pronojoy Saha

 - Not working well with vendors.

-- Hiring the wrong people, and poorly motivating or supervising workers.
+- Hiring the wrong people, weak customer service, and poor motivation or supervision of workers.

 - Using gauche business etiquette, such as a failure to send a handwritten thank you note to centers of influence and customers.

-What’s the solution?
+What are the solutions?
 Consider a famous statement by Louis Pasteur: “Chance favors the prepared mind.”
-Therefore, to be prepared, it’s vital to perform a strategic analysis – of your strengths, weaknesses, opportunities and threats.
+Therefore, to be prepared, it’s vital to start by performing a strategic analysis – of your strengths, weaknesses, opportunities and threats.

 Ask the right questions